hugebdu/async-local/README.md

 ## Binding context

-There are some edge cases when context is not preserves in async flow.
-For such cases, it makes sense to bind context to the function or emitter
+There are some edge cases when context is not preserved in async flow.
+For such cases, it makes sense to bind context to the function or emitter explicitly.

 ```javascript
 const EventEmitter = require('events');